 Q: Which days of the week and what times do I need to be available to commit to the program?

 A: A total of 9 hours per week is required for active participation in the program which consists of a 1-hour weekly meeting and 8 hours of research.
-The weekly 1-hour meeting is typically scheduled on a weekday early evening.
+The weekly 1-hour meeting is typically scheduled in the early evening on Mondays.
 Most research is conducted Monday through Friday 7am-7pm.
 However, there are opportunities for research activities outside these hours in the evenings and/or on weekends.
 If you are unable to commit to these requirements, you will not be able to fulfill the needs of our investigators who depend upon us for assistance with their studies.

 A: We would hope that you will be able to balance your academic, extracurricular, and work commitments with those of RAP.
 You might choose to be on studies that do not conflict with those other schedules.
 However, prior to applying, please consider whether you will be able to balance the strict standards of this program with your other commitments.
 Only you will be able to make that determination.
 We are very supportive of your main academic purpose at UCLA and want to ensure that you continue to maintain high academic excellence.